JonasSkjodt/wordpress-dnd-custom-post/README.md

 # Custom post type for DND character creation

-A starter kit for custom post type DND character creation.
+A starter kit for custom post type DND character creation in Wordpress.

 Grab the main handlers and create your own template with the sanitized input data.